Homeschoolers are not eligible to receive a British Columbia Dogwood Graduation Certificate.

 The authority may also set a fee for the registration of a homeschooled child.
-An independent or independent distributed learning school may register a homeschooled child who resides anywhere in the province.
+An independent or independent online learning school may register a homeschooled child who resides anywhere in the province.

 The school principal shall offer to the homeschooled child or the parent(s) free of charge:

 - Evaluation and assessment services normally offered to the students at that independent school

 - Educational resource materials, on loan, which the school believes are sufficient to enable the child to pursue his/her educational program

 The school may require a deposit for the loan of such materials.

 Anyone who believes that a school-aged homeschooled child is not registered, or is registered, but not receiving an educational program, may report this belief to:

 - The superintendent of schools of the school district in which the child resides

 - The directeur général of the francophone education authority for the francophone school district in which the child resides